Since 1969, South Australia has provided compensation to injured victims of crime even if the offender cannot be found or cannot pay.

-These Acts are referred to in this section as ‘the scheme’.
+These Acts are referred to in this section as the scheme.

 The scheme compensates people who are injured by a crime, for example, a person who is assaulted, raped or robbed.
 This can include mental as well as physical injury - for example, a person who suffers an anxiety disorder after a home invasion or an armed robbery can be compensated even if they were not physically harmed.
 It can also include pregnancy resulting from a sexual offence.
 Close family members of a homicide victim can also be compensated.

 The scheme does not compensate for property loss or damage as a result of a crime.
 For example, it will not cover the cost of replacing a stolen car or items burgled from a home, nor clothing or personal belongings damaged in an assault.
 The victim has two possible remedies.
 If the offender is prosecuted, the sentencing court can order the offender to pay compensation to the victim.
 This money is collected by the court.
-It is important to let the prosecutor know if you want to ask for this compensation, as the request is dealt with when the offender is sentenced.
+It is important for the victim to let the prosecutor know if they want to ask for this compensation, as the request is dealt with when the offender is sentenced.

 Alternatively, the victim can sue the offender for damages.
 However, either procedure may be of little use to the victim if the offender cannot be found or has no money to pay the victim.